Board of Directors

 Jeff Topping

-HCapt (N) Jeff Topping is the Director National Restaurants Development for McDonald’s Restaurants of Canada.
+Honorary Captain (N) Jeff Topping is the Director, National Restaurant Development for McDonald’s Canada.
 His 35-year career has spanned operations, field service, management training, construction, project management, and real estate.

 The son of a naval officer, Jeff made a personal commitment to “serve those who serve.”
-He is active in multiple communities, serving on the national and Toronto boards of the Naval Association of Canada.
+He is active in multiple communities, serving at one time on the national and Toronto boards of the Naval Association of Canada.
 In recognition of his volunteer service and support to Canada’s naval community, he was awarded the King Charles III Coronation Medal in 2025.
 He is an active member of the London Garrison Community Council and serves as a civilian instructor at RCSCC COURAGEOUS.
-He is President and Board of Directors and Chair for HMCS Haida, the Flagship of the Royal Canadian Navy, with a mandate to Preserve, Protect and Promote the legacy of Canada’s most famous warship.
-These experiences, and his participation in the Canadian Leaders at Sea program, led to his appointment as Honorary Captain.
+He is President of the Board of Directors for HMCS Haida, the Flagship of the Royal Canadian Navy, with a mandate to Preserve, Protect, and Promote the legacy of Canada’s most famous warship.
+These experiences, and his participation in the Canadian Leaders at Sea program, led to his appointment as Honorary Captain..

 Director